 Ionic is a hybrid technology that allows building full-fledged projects for IOS and Android devices.
 The framework provides tools and services for developing cross-platform mobile apps with Web technologies like CSS, HTML5, and Sass.

-Ionic fits for building native-like mobile apps, what makes it a great toolkit for PWA development.
-It works in combination with PhoneGap, Trigger.io and Cordova projects along with the accessibility of efficient core architecture.
+Ionic fits for building native-like mobile apps, which makes it a great toolkit for PWA development.
+It works in combination with PhoneGap, Trigger.io, and Cordova projects along with the accessibility of efficient core architecture.
+To learn more read about web application architecture.